- Red Hat Enterprise Linux 6.x to Red Hat Enterprise Linux 7

 # firefox file:///root/preupgrade/result.html

-View the README file: There is also a README file in the output directory.
-Refer to that file for more information about the purpose, usage, directory structure, exit codes, and risk explanations associated with the preupg tool.
+There is also a README file in the output directory (/root/preupgrade/).
+See the file for more information about the output directory structure, exit codes, and risk explanations associated with the preupg tool.

-Choice 2: Run Preupgrade Assistant to View Remotely
+Option 2: Run the Preupgrade Assistant to view the report remotely

-If you installed the preupgrade-assistant-ui package, then you can interact with the Preupgrade Assistant's browser-based interface, which enables easy searching and filtering of the results.
-Because the upgrade procedure does not support updates of the GNOME desktop, this procedure gives you a way to display the results from the Preupgrade Assistant on a remote, graphical desktop.
+If you have installed the preupgrade-assistant-ui package, you can interact with the Preupgrade Assistant browser-based interface, which is able to collect the assessment reports from multiple systems and provides convenient filtering of the results.
+Because the upgrade procedure does not support upgrading the GNOME desktop, this procedure gives you a way to display the Preupgrade Assistant results on a remote GUI desktop.

-WARNING: Using the Preupgrade Assistant Web UI, unlike other ways of using the preupg command, changes the content of the system you are upgrading by adding files to the /etc/httpd/conf.d directory and running an httpd service on that system to serve the content.
-You should not use this procedure in an environment if you are concerned about exposing data about your system to the network or if you want to avoid adding content to the system you are upgrading.
-An easier way to view preupg output graphically on a remote system is to copy the result.html file to that system and open it in a Web browser.
+WARNING: Installing and using the Preupgrade Assistant Web UI changes the content of the system you are upgrading by adding files to the /etc/httpd/conf.d/ directory and running an httpd service on that system to serve the content.
+You should not use this procedure in an environment if you are concerned about exposing the data about your system to the network, or if you want to avoid adding content to the system you are upgrading.
+A safer way to view the Preupgrade Assistant assessment output graphically is to copy the result.html file to a remote system and open it in a Web browser there.

-Do the following procedure if you want to use the Preupgrade Assistant Web UI to access preupgrade information from a browser over the network:
+Do the following procedure if you want to use the Preupgrade Assistant Web UI to access the assessment results from a browser over the network:

-Install httpd: If it is not already installed on the RHEL 6 system you are upgrading, install the httpd package:
+If it is not already installed on the RHEL 6 system you are upgrading, type:

 # yum -y install httpd

-Configure conf.d file: By default, the preupgrade UI service is only available to the local system (127.0.0.1).
-To make it available to all network interfaces on the local system (TCP port 8099 by default), type the following:
+By default, the Preupgrade Assistant Web UI is only available to the local system (127.0.0.1).
+To make it available to all network interfaces on the local system (TCP port 8099, by default), type:

-Open firewall and SELinux: If you have a firewall running and SELinux in enforcing mode, you can use the following commands to allow access to the port needed by the preupgrade UI service:
+If you have a firewall running and SELinux in enforcing mode, you can use the following commands to allow access to the port needed by the Preupgrade Assistant Web UI service:

 # setsebool httpd_run_preupgrade on # iptables -I INPUT -m state --state NEW -p tcp --dport 8099 -j ACCEPT

-Restart the httpd service: Type the following to have the httpd service start with the new configuration information:
+Restart the httpd service to load the new configuration

 # service httpd restart